joomla-projects/user-experience/README.md

 NOTE - This repository has been archived for now.
+All suggestions and proposal for Joomla User Experience should be posted to the [main repo](https://github.com/joomla/joomla-cms) instead.

 Joomla!
 User Experience Working Group (JUX)
 ====================